Taco Bell and Crocs to release limited-edition shoes

-Taco Bell and Crocs have teamed up to release a limited-edition slide just in time for the upcoming summer season.
+(KTLA) – Taco Bell and Crocs have teamed up to release a limited-edition slide just in time for summer.

 The partnership resulted in a re-imagining of Crocs’ Mellow Slides, the company’s “most comfortable shoes,” according to its website.
 The newest iteration of the slides features Taco Bell’s signature colors, purple and black, and the phrase “Live Más.”